minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## Used abbreviations

-- **AVG**: Algemene Verordening Gegevensbescherming (GDPR)
 - **Controller**: Person checking the validity of a coronavirus entry pass and EU DCC
-- **Coronavirus entry pass**:Certificate created using vaccination, test and/or recovery status shown by the person to a controller for access to an activity or facility in the Netherlands
+- **Coronavirus entry pass**: Certificate created using a negative test result shown by the person to a controller for access to an activity or facility in the Netherlands.
-- **DCC	EU Digital COVID Certificate**: an inoperable certificate containing information about vaccination, test and/or recovery status of the holder, issued in the context of the COVID-19 pandemic
+- **EU DCC**: EU Digital COVID Certificate: an inoperable certificate containing information about vaccination, test and/or recovery status of the holder, issued in the context of the COVID-19 pandemic.
+- **GDPR**: General Data Protection Regulation (AVG: Algemene Verordening Gegevensbescherming)
 - **VWS**:The Ministry of Health, Welfare and Sport

 ## About the terms of use